hyperStroop/hyperStroop/Process.markdown

 * Regularly updated wireframes on our team’s Google Drive to secure design consistency between views.
     * Provides a visual check in for desired outcomes.
     * Changes to documents can be automatically sent to the entire team as we all modified out notification settings.
 * If we have questions for Andy and Benji, we will use Slack, but most of us do not check Slack regularly so we can get quicker answers via Facebook Messenger for our group.
 Slack will suffice for off-campus questions with Andy and Benji.
+However, Slack will be used for other purposes mentioned below.

 ### Coordination and Planning
 * Weekly meetings on Thursdays at 1:30pm in the Research Commons + Google Hangout for John (off-campus) to discuss: